XGrammar-2: Dynamic and Efficient Structured Generation Engine for Agentic LLMs: Evaluation

 In this section, we further investigate the efficiency improvements brought by our various optimizations to better illustrate the reasons for our design decisions.
 We start with a baseline implementation using the Earley parser and without any of the optimizations.
 Based on the baseline, we incrementally apply the proposed optimizations, namely JIT compilation, cross-grammar cache, and repetition state compression.
 We choose JSONSchemaBench \cite{jsonschemabench} as the dataset.
 JSONSchemaBench collects about 11k JSON Schemas from about 20 lines to more than 200k lines.
 This dataset can be used to measure each optimization technique from multiple angles.

 The results show that JIT serves as a general optimization technique that substantially improves preprocessing time, although it introduces additional overhead to generate the mask.
-Cross-Grammar Caching can generally reduce the time to generate the mask to an acceptable level.
-Besides, Repetition Compression achieves significant improvements on some long-tail cases.
+Cross-Grammar Caching can generally reduce the time to generate the mask to an acceptable level, and keep the mask generation time low in cache-hit cases.
+Besides, Repetition Compression achieves significant improvements on some long-tail cases because it can ensure a constant process time on repetition structures.
+We also evaluate the benefit of the Earley Parser, and the result is in~\autoref{earley_pda}.

-We also want to measure the advantages of the Earley Parser as an ablation study.
-Thus, we evaluate the efficiency of \xg, with PDA based parser and the Earley Parser, respectively, and both of them will compile the JSON schemas ahead of time.
-The dataset is JSONSchemaBench~\cite{jsonschemabench}, and the result in \autoref{fig: earley_pda} shows that the Earley Parser can significantly reduce the grammar compilation.
-Note that the long-tail is caused by the huge inputs, instead of the complexity of the algorithm.